Building a Wi-Fi Controlled Remote Antenna Switch with ESP32

 ESP32 Web Server Code

-The following Arduino sketch turns your ESP32 into a Wi-Fi access point and web server with buttons to control each relay.
-Upload this using the Arduino IDE with ESP32 board support installed.
+The sketch below turns the ESP32 into a Wi-Fi access point and simple web server with one button per antenna.
+Load this into your ESP32 using the Arduino IDE with ESP32 support installed.

 // Remote Antenna Switch - ESP32 Web Server